watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ## Goals/Objectives
 The architecture has two objectives:

-* Comprehensive management: centralized controller for SFC, link-state and network metrics.
+* Comprehensive management: a centralized controller for SFC, handling SR Policy, link-state, and network metrics.
-  When providing SRv6 services, it is necessary to meet SLAs for each customer.
+  When providing SRv6 services, meeting SLAs for each customer is required.
   These SLAs consist of one or more SLOs such as availability, latency, and bandwidth.
-  In a SRv6 SFC network, it is necessary to control service segments, link-state, and SR Policies (SFCs) to meet SLOs.
+  In an SRv6 SFC network, service segment provisioning, link state collection, and SR policy computation are required to meet SLOs, respectively.

-  {{!RFC8402}} outlines a hybrid scenario of CP in which basic segments are provided by distributed CPs such as ISIS and OSPF, while service-specific CPs such as SR Policies and segments are managed by a centralized controller.
+  {{!RFC8402}} outlines a hybrid CP that merges distributed and centralized CPs.
+  In this hybrid CP, basic segments like Node/Adjacency are distributed via IGP protocols such as ISIS and OSPF, while service-specific states like SR policies and service segments are provided by a centralized controller.

-  As an approach to achieve centralized control, {{!RFC7426}} defines Software-Defined Networking (SDN).
+  As an approach to achieving centralized control, {{!RFC7426}} defines Software-Defined Networking (SDN).
-  Centralized management of SRv6 SFC components reduces operational costs through operational abstraction and automation.
+  Centralized management of SRv6 SFC components reduces operational costs through abstraction and automation.
   Additionally, programmability can be provided by using SRv6 SFC Controllers and abstracted APs.
   Operators can build SFCs, apply them to specific flows, set SLOs as an intent, and determine fallback policies via controllers' API.

   For these reasons, this architecture is designed to provide comprehensive management of SRv6 SFC.

-* Simplicity: no SFC Proxies, so that reduces nodes and address resources consumption.
+* Simplicity: no SFC Proxies, so that reduces nodes and address resource consumption.
-  Network complexity increases an operating cost.
+  Network complexity increases operating costs.
-  In general, if a network uses a variety of protocols, the cost of operations such as design, building, monitoring, and troubleshooting increases.
+  Generally, using a variety of protocols in a network raises operational costs, including design, building, monitoring, and troubleshooting.

   A complex FP can be a cause of increasing latency.
-  In architectures that use SFC proxy, the overhead of forwarding may increase than without proxy due to the extra header manipulation.
+  In architectures using SFC proxy, forwarding overhead may increase due to additional header manipulations compared to those without proxies.

   SRv6 has various functions such as VPN, QoS, redundancy, and disaster recovery.
   By using SR-aware functions, all forwarding instructions, including instructions to each network function, can be expressed as a simple set and applied to each flow.

-  For these reasons, this architecture is designed to minimize FP components and use SRv6-aware network functions
+  For these reasons, this architecture is designed to minimize FP components and use SRv6-aware network functions.

 ## Requirements
 To achieve these objectives, several key requirements are as follows:

 * Provide SFC using an SR-aware function

-  SR-aware function MUST be used to realize simple SFC without proxies.
+  An SR-aware function MUST be used to achieve simple SFC without proxies.
-  This minimizes a number of FP components such as nodes, address resources, and protocols.
+  This minimizes a number of nodes, address resources, and protocols.
   This architecture uses End.AN.

 * Straightforward extension of the SRv6 Network Programming model